mdekauwe/CABLE_benchmarking/docs/user_guide/index.md

 benchcab -h
 ```

+!!!
+Tip
+    It is possible to run each step of the workflow separately using sub-commands for `benchcab`.
+Refer to the help message to learn more.

 ## Directory structure and files

-The following files and directories are created when `benchcab -f` executes successfully:
+The following files and directories are created when `benchcab run` executes successfully:
 ```
 .
 ├── benchmark_cable_qsub.sh